-B. Right-to-Work Laws and the Supermarket Sector
+C. Right-to-Work Laws and the Supermarket Sector

 We earlier alluded to the absence of a positive earnings impact from minimum wages in the supermarket sector as puzzling.
 The presence of this puzzle may in turn cast doubt on our empirical approach for estimating minimum wage effects from the QCEW data.
 For example, supermarkets may respond to minimum wage increases not by decreasing employment but by decreasing hours per week for their workers, thereby causing both employment and weekly earnings to be unaffected by minimum wages.
 Unfortunately, the QCEW does not allow us to evaluate this explanation directly.
 On the other hand, it may be that minimum-wage workers are so unimportant in the supermarket sector that it is difficult to uncover the small positive effect on earnings given the precision of the estimates.
 We do not find this latter explanation convincing in general, given the large numbers of low-wage workers in the general grocery store sector reported in Table 2 (and the fact that the supermarket subsector makes up the large majority of employment in the grocery store sector in any given county).
-However, this explanation could hold in certain states, if institutional forces help to keep wages of hourly workers consistently above the minimum wage.
-An interesting characteristic of the grocery store sector is its high unionization rate.
+However, this explanation might hold in certain states if institutional forces help to keep wages of hourly workers consistently above the minimum wage.